-Awareness of collaborators' presence, actions, and contributions to collaborative activity is supported in a variety of ways in this system.
-The session manager window, in the upper left of Figure 1, displays three sorts of status information, a roster of team members, a list of current notebooks, and a notice board.
-The roster pane indicates group affiliations and current presence, location, and activity in the system (activity in terms of current idle time).
+Awareness of collaborators' presence, actions and contributions to collaborative activity is supported in a variety of ways in this system.
+The session manager window, in the upper left of Fig. 1, displays three sorts of status information, a roster of team members, a list of current notebooks and a notice board.
+The roster pane indicates group affiliations and current presence, location and activity in the system (activity in terms of current idle time).
 Auditory cues notify users when people leave or join the session.
 The list of notebooks indicates when shared notebooks were last edited.
 The notice board presents a permanent notification log of significant user actions, such as editing and creating notebook pages.

 The notebook itself also supports awareness in several ways.
-Planner pages in the notebook provide Gantt chart views of project state, task descriptions, deadlines, and completed tasks.
-These tools provide coordination mechanisms for managing dependencies between activities (Malone and Crowston, 1994).
-All pages can be annotated to cue collaborators about facets of an activity or to make general comments (an annotation dialog is shown in Figure 1).
-The granularity of collaborative editing in the notebook is the page, green and red lock icons (in the tabbed page navigation controls in Figure 1) indicate what pages are currently under a user's editing control, or being edited by a collaborator.
+Planner pages in the notebook provide Gantt chart views of project state, task descriptions, deadlines and completed tasks.
+These tools provide coordination mechanisms for managing dependencies between activities (Malone and Crowston, 2001).
+All pages can be annotated to cue collaborators about facets of an activity or to make general comments (an annotation dialog is shown in Fig. 1).
+The granularity of collaborative editing in the notebook is the page, green and red lock icons (in the tabbed page navigation controls in Fig. 1) indicate what pages are currently under a user's editing control, or being edited by a collaborator.
 A "show author" feature displays text contributions of different authors within a given page in different colors.
-Awareness among collaborators is also maintained by explicit communication and coordination actions, such as sending email, or participating in chat interactions and video conferences.
+Awareness among collaborators is also maintained by explicit communication and coordination actions, such as sending email or participating in chat interactions and video conferences.
 The Virtual School functionality described above was developed iteratively over several years using participatory design with teachers and students.
-Five different teachers, hundreds of students, and a variety of projects contributed to the requirements that lead to our current design.
+Five different teachers, hundreds of students and a variety of projects contributed to the requirements that led to our current design.

 Middle school physical science and high school physics classes carried out a variety of group projects and science experiments using the Virtual School.
-Small groups of 2 to 5 students worked proximally as part of a larger distributed team involving 2-4 mutually-remote school sites.
-The Virtual School enabled a variety of stimulating and productive collaborative activities involving within-grade-level and cross-grade-level student groups dispersed at different school sites, mentoring interactions with community science experts, and collaborative professional relationships among the participating teachers (Carroll, Chin et al., 2000; Dunlap et al., 2000; Gibson et al., 1999).
+Small groups of 2-5 students worked proximally as part of a larger distributed team involving 2-4 mutually remote school sites.
+The Virtual School enabled a variety of stimulating and productive collaborative activities involving within-grade-level and cross-grade-level student groups dispersed at different school sites, mentoring interactions with community science experts, and collaborative professional relationships among the participating teachers (Gibson et al., 1999; Carroll et al., 2000b; Dunlap et al., 2000).
 However, despite the various awareness mechanisms and notifications used to support students' collaborative work, breakdowns in collaborative work frequently occurred.
 These problems typically reflected the complexity involved in maintaining awareness of long-term activities distributed among different sites.

-Assessing notification breakdowns in the Virtual School.
-We used breakdown analysis to analyze the usage data from a typical classroom project, 26 weeks in duration (Neale, Dunlap, Isenhour, Rosson & Carroll, in preparation).
-A breakdown is a problem in system use that interrupts a person's activity, making him or her more conscious of the system, and less able to focus on what the activity the system is supporting (Winograd & Flores, 1986).
+2.1.
+Assessing notification breakdowns in the Virtual School

+We used breakdown analysis to analyse the usage data from a typical classroom project, 26 weeks in duration (Neale et al., in preparation).
+A breakdown is a problem in system use that interrupts a person's activity, making him or her more conscious of the system, and less able to focus on what the activity the system is supporting (Winograd and Flores, 1986).
 Breakdowns force users to engage in problem diagnosis and decomposition in response to the difficulty.
-We follow Bardram (1998) and Hartswood and Procter (2000) in using breakdowns to analyze group activity and the use of CSCW systems.
-Note that "collaborative breakdowns" are often distributed: They may involve multiple inter-related problems experienced differently by different collaborators, and they may require a combination of actions taken by multiple agents to diagnose and repair.
+We follow Bardram (1998) and Hartswood and Procter (2000) in using breakdowns to analyse group activity and the use of computer-supported cooperative work (CSCW) systems.
+Note that "collaborative breakdowns" are often distributed: they may involve multiple inter-related problems experienced differently by different collaborators, and they may require a combination of actions taken by multiple agents to diagnose and repair.